PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Model

 \subsection{Document filtering}

-Given the exhaustive nature of pluri-hop questions, all documents need to be considered as potentially containing relevant information to the question.
-This would mean a separate LLM call for each document, to answer the intermediate (document-level) questions, leading to very poorly scaling costs to run the model.
-To remedy this, we add a document filtering method based on a commercial pre-trained cross-encoder based reranking model (Cohere Rerank 3.5) that drastically reduces the number of LLM tokens used without substantially sacrificing answer quality.
+Given the exhaustive nature of pluri-hop questions, checking all documents with separate LLM calls would be prohibitively expensive.
+Therefore, we filter out irrelevant documents via cross-encoder filtering based on a commercial pre-trained model (Cohere Rerank 3.5) before LLM reasoning.

 Pre-trained reranking models are trained to estimate the relevance of one passage of text to another \cite{rag-review-2023}.
-Typically, they are then used in a RAG context to compare the original query and retrieved chunks, in order to narrow down the list of chunks passed to the LLM for answer generation \cite{rag-review-2023}.
-In our case, we use the reranking model to compare the hypothetical summary and the concatenation of all chunks retrieved to answer the intermediate questions.
-Instead of narrowing down the list of chunks, we simply discard the entire document if the similarity score output by the reranking model between the hypothetical summary and retrieved chunks is below some threshold.
+Here, the reranking model compares the hypothetical summary and the concatenation of all chunks retrieved to answer the intermediate questions.
+We discard the entire document if the similarity score output by the reranking model between the hypothetical summary and retrieved chunks is below some threshold ($\tau = 0.1$).

-We investigate the efficacy of the cross-encoder filter with the following experiment.
-For each question in PluriHopWIND, we compute the estimated relevance of each document to the question.
-We then plot the distribution of estimated relevance for documents that are human-labelled as relevant (i.e. are quoted in the answer to the question), as well as for the documents that aren't.
-This is plotted in Figure \ref{fig:filter}.
-Almost 50\% of irrelevant documents and less than 10\% of relevant documents belong to the bottom 10th percentile of estimated document relevance, which shows that our document filter can greatly reduce LLM token usage without high impact on document recall.
+Compared to human labels of document relevance to PluriHopWind questions, this approach performs well, see Figure \ref{fig:filter}.
+The cross-encoder filter correctly removes almost 50\% of the documents manually assessed as irrelevant to each question.
+On the other hand, only 10\% of relevant documents are removed, showing that the document filter reduces LLM token usage without a great impact on document recall.